wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - ---
 - #### Flashcards
-- Why do we have to indicate the eThe scripts cannot be executed from a relative path because of security concerns of Linux
+- Why do we have to indicate the exact path when cThe scripts cannot be executed from a relative path because of security concerns of Linux